chandralegend/emotion-detection-openvino/README.md

 1. Clone the Repository
 2. Install the Dependancies using `pip install -r requirements.txt`
-3. Open `.env` file and set SERVER_ENV to DEVELOPMENT
+3. Open `.env` file and set SERVER_ENV to PRODUCTION
 4. Run the server using `gunicorn w -4 server:app`

 ## Endpoints